bsuwal/site/_posts/2019-02-01-boston-marathon.md

 ![Histogram of Boston Marathon Finishers]({{ "/assets/marathon_analysis/histogram.jpg"}}){:class="post-img"}

-That drop from right before the 4 hour mark to right after is noticably sharp.
+That drop from right before the 4 hour mark to right after is noticeably sharp.
 The decline in numbers is so steep at a very conveniently round number.
 Suspicious?

 My theory is that people make it a personal goal to finish within 4 hours.
 I can definitely see that people would infintely prefer a time of 03:58:00 than a time of 4:02:00, and care nowhere near the same for a time of 04:14:00 vs a 04:18:00.
 The former is a badge of honor, the latter is a unglamorous statistic.
 [Update: I have learned that [4 hour marathons are a thing.]]